keras-team/keras-hub/README.md

 you are familiar with Keras, congratulations!
 You already understand most of KerasNLP.

-See our [Quick Tour guide]() for example usage of our modular API tracing the user journey from evaluating pretrained models to building a novel transformer architecture and training their own tokenizer.
+See our [Quick Tour guide]() for example usage of our modular API starting with evaluating pretrained models and building up to designing a novel transformer architecture and training a tokenizer from scratch.

 We are a new and growing project, and welcome [contributions](CONTRIBUTING.md).